esin87/StarTrek_TNG_Trivia_Game/README.md

 Some future additions that I would like to implement:

 - [ ] A timer that gives the user more points for answering questions sooner.
-- [x] A score card that gives the user their level of Trekkieness at the end.
+- [x] A score card that gives the user a different GIF for each score range.
 - [ ] A larger pool of questions that are then randomly assigned each time a user plays the game, so that users can play the game multiple times and save their progress.
 - [ ] Mobile responsive design